 Signage and Equipment:

 One picnic table for "every 25 units".
 At least one picnic table shall have an extension that allows clear knee space for handicap access.
 Picnic tables shall have permanent anchorage to the ground.

+The picnic tables shall be under the pavilion.
+For projects with over 150 units, at least six of the picnic tables must be under the pavilion.
+The remaining required picnic tables must be either under the pavilion or in close proximity to the pavilion.

 One permanent barbeque grill (gas or charcoal) for every 50 units.
 At least one grill shall be accessible an accessible path and have permanent anchorage to the ground.